ovinc/oclock/README.md

         break
     timer.pause()  # This is where the timer adapts the waiting time
 ```
+Note that if *my_function()* takes longer to execute than the required time interval, the Timer class does not try to compensate the extra time by making the next loop shorter.
+It just aims at making the total duration of the next loop be the requested interval again.

 See next sections for available methods.

 To use the countdown GUI, there are two methods: